LolyxMoon/Aptos-x402/docs/README.md

 This approach enables machine-to-machine payments without requiring accounts, API keys, or subscription management.
 It's particularly powerful for AI agents, pay-per-call APIs, and usage-based services where traditional payment systems are too heavyweight or expensive.

-## Why Aptos?
+## Why BNB?

-Aptos provides an ideal foundation for x402 payments with transaction finality in 1-3 seconds and transaction costs around $0.0001.
+BNB provides an ideal foundation for x402 payments with transaction finality in 1-3 seconds and transaction costs around $0.0001.
 This makes it practical to charge for individual API calls, unlike blockchains where settlement times or fees make micropayments impractical.

-The Aptos Move VM's strong safety guarantees and the platform's focus on developer experience make it straightforward to build reliable payment-enabled services.
+The BNB Move VM's strong safety guarantees and the platform's focus on developer experience make it straightforward to build reliable payment-enabled services.

 ## The Protocol Flow

 The x402 protocol follows a simple request-response pattern.
 A client requests a resource without payment and receives a 402 response containing payment instructions.
-The client creates and signs an Aptos transaction offline, then retries the request with the signed transaction in an X-PAYMENT header.
+The client creates and signs an BNB transaction offline, then retries the request with the signed transaction in an X-PAYMENT header.

-The server verifies the payment structure quickly, settles it on the Aptos blockchain, and delivers the resource only after successful settlement.
+The server verifies the payment structure quickly, settles it on the BNB blockchain, and delivers the resource only after successful settlement.
 The entire process typically completes in 1-3 seconds.

 ## Getting Started